How to choose the right glasses

 If you require glasses just for computer and near work an occupational or extended near focus lens may be the most appropriate choice.
 Our Optometrists will discuss the best option with you during your eye examination.

 2. Choose the best material for your lenses

 If you want strong and lightweight lenses then you must carefully consider what material you would like your lenses made from.
 For instance, Essilor Airwear lenses are made from the same material as aircraft windshields, and are 12 times more impact-resistant and 38% lighter on your face than standard plastic lenses.
 These are the safest lenses for children or those of us who play sports or high risk activities.
 If your prescription is moderately high there are even thinner options, such as the Nikon 1.74 lens which is 50% thinner than standard plastic.

 3. Choose an antireflection coating to provide you with optimum clarity and UV protection

-Introducing the Eye-Sun Protection Factor (E-SPF).
+Only Essilor® lenses have been approved by Cancer Society for their UV protecting properties with these lenses incorporating the Eye-Sun Protection Factor (E-SPF).
 An index certifying the UV protection brought to you by both sides of a lens and was inspired by the protection index used to rate skincare and sunscreen product efficiency against ultraviolet light.

 The higher the E-SPF the greater the level of UV protection.